mininet/mininet.github.com/source/credits/index.markdown

 Thanks to everyone who submitted bug reports, feature requests, and especially code patches/bug fixes/pull requests!

-Thanks for ON.lab, Stanford, and our various employers and funding organizations.
+Thanks [ON.lab](http://onlab.us), Stanford, and our various employers and funding organizations.

 Thanks to James Page for helping to make Ubuntu packages a reality, and to Big switch and Canonical for supporting that effort.